Aseelaldallal/Notes/Axios Notes.md

 instance.defaults.headers.common['Authorization'] = 'AUTH TOKEN FROM INSTANCE';
 ```

+Remember to export your instance at the end of the file!

 Now, we can use this instance in our components and containers.

 In your component/container, replace